WhatsApp Contact

 WARNING

-To prevent any harm to the fringes of your rug, it is recommended that you avoid using a vacuum with a beater brush or high power on them.
-The rotating brush can shred the fringes and cause damage.
-Instead, use a gentle vacuum attachment or handheld vacuum to clean the fringes without causing any harm.
-This will help maintain the overall appearance of your rug and preserve the integrity of the fringes.
+It's crucial to take care of the fringes of your rug to ensure its longevity and appearance.
+While vacuuming, avoiding using a beater brush or high power on the fringes is best to prevent damage.
+Instead, use a gentle vacuum attachment or a handheld vacuum to clean the fringes without causing any harm.
+This practice will help maintain the overall appearance of your rug and preserve the frame's integrity.

 QUICK TIPS FOR PERSIAN RUG CARE:

-3. Gently stroke the rug fibers with a hairbrush or your fingers to lift the pile and maintain its softness.
+3. Gently stroke the fibres of your rug with a hairbrush or your fingers to maintain the softness of the pile.

-4. Hang your rugs outside once a month and use a carpet beater to shake or beat out dust and dirt.
+4. Once a month, take your rugs outside and use a carpet beater to remove dust and dirt.
+This will allow your rugs to breathe and stay in optimal condition.

-5. Schedule professional cleaning for your rugs at least once a year to ensure thorough maintenance.
+5. Schedule professional cleaning for your rugs at least once a year.
+This will ensure a thorough maintenance process that helps extend your rugs' lifespan.

-6. Be vigilant against moth and carpet beetle infestations.
-Regularly check the edges and areas under furniture for any signs of bugs or eggs.
-Take immediate action if you notice any infestation, which may involve spraying your entire house and cleaning all wool rugs.
-Also, inspect your wool clothes for any potential issues.
+6. Stay vigilant against moth and carpet beetle infestations.
+Regularly inspect the edges and areas under furniture for any signs of bugs or eggs.
+If you notice an infestation, take immediate action, such as spraying your entire house and cleaning all wool rugs.
+Remember to inspect your wool clothes for potential issues as well.

-By following these Persian rug care tips, you can help preserve the beauty and longevity of your Oriental rugs.
+By following these Persian rug care tips, you can confidently preserve the beauty and longevity of your Oriental rugs.
+This will help elevate your home decor with timeless elegance, and you can enjoy your carpets for years.